 Submission procedure

-Contributions should be submitted to [email protected].
-Along with the text, please submit: a caption list for any illustrations (see caption format below); and a short author bio-line.
+Contributions should be submitted to editor@journal18.org.
+Along with the text, please submit: a caption list for illustrations (see caption format below); and a short author bio-line that follows either of these examples:

 STYLE GUIDE FOR AUTHORS